-For example, assume your current pattern looks like the one on the left, below:
+For example, assume this is your current pattern:

-If Loopy(∞) is active, pressing one button loops playback of that single step, repeating it over-and-over for as long as you hold the button (as seen in the middle example, above).
+If Loopy (∞) is active, pressing one button loops playback of that single step, repeating it over-and-over for as long as you hold the button.
 The button is red because red indicates the current playback position, which is endlessly repeating on a single step.
-The other buttons are yellow indicating they are programmed into the pattern, but are not within the currently playing loop.
+The other buttons are yellow indicating they are programmed into the pattern, but are not within the currently playing loop:

 If Loopy (∞) is active, pressing two buttons loops playback between those steps, inclusive of the buttons you hold.
-So in the far right example, above, Steps 1-4 loop for as long as you hold the buttons.
-Again, buttons outside the currently playing loop are yellow to indicate they are programmed into the pattern, but are not within the currently playing loop.
+So in the following example, Steps 1-4 loop for as long as you hold the buttons.
+Again, buttons outside the currently playing loop are yellow to indicate they are programmed into the pattern, but are not within the currently playing loop: